TN 10 (04-24)

 • Question – Can we reopen and revise the spouse’s benefit (B)?

-• Answer: No, we cannot revise the spouse’s benefit (B) because she became entitled to spouse’s benefits over four years ago in November 1989.
+• Answer: No, we cannot revise the spouse’s benefit (B) because they became entitled to spouse’s benefits over four years ago in November 1989.
 We did not notice the error until December, 1995.
-Her spouse’s benefit is based on the NH’s established 10/81 PIA that was originally computed over four years ago.
+Their spouse’s benefit is based on the NH’s established 10/81 PIA that was originally computed over four years ago.

 b.
 EXAMPLE 2 - Incorrect PIA Established for NH Life Claim – Now Spouse’s Benefits are Converted to Widow’s Benefit – DIB Guarantee Involved